SicariusSicariiStuff/Diffusion_TTS/README.md

 # TorToiSe Extension for Booga that actually works

-Fast booga install: (assuming you use Linux and you cloned booga to home dir)
+Fast booga_tts install: (assuming you use Linux and you cloned booga into the home dir)

 ```shell
 cd ~/text-generation-webui/extensions/